A Low Effort Approach to Structured CNN Design Using PCA: Results for Optimizing Network Structures

 \subsection{Architectures with Reduced Accuracy}

 The correlation between the explained variance and accuracy is illustrated in Fig. \ref{fig:results}.
 It shows results for CIFAR-10/VGG-16 and AlexNet and VGG-19 adapted to CIFAR-100.
-The graph shows how the accuracy degrades as we retain a number of filters that explain a decreasing percentage of variance.
+The graph shows how the accuracy degrades with retaining a number of filters that explain a decreasing percentage of variance.
 Each point refers to the accuracy of a new network trained from scratch.
 The configuration of the network was identified by the corresponding percentage of variance to explain, shown on the x-axis.
-The relationship is approximately linear until we enter the unsaturated region of the PCA graphs, where each filter contributes significantly to the accuracy.
+The relationship is approximately linear until the unsaturated region of the PCA graphs is reached, where each filter contributes significantly to the accuracy.
 The termination point for these experiments was either when accuracy went down to random guessing or the variance retention identified a requirement of zero filters for some layer.
 For instance, the graph for CIFAR-100/VGG-19 stops at 80\% variance retention because going below this identified zero filters in some layers.
-The linearity of this graph shows that the explained variance is a good knob to tune for exploring the accuracy-energy tradeoff. \definecolor{Gray}{gray}{0.9}
+The linearity of this graph shows that the explained variance is a good knob to tune for exploring the accuracy-energy tradeoff.